operasoftware/devopera/src/articles/_posts/2016-06-16-pwa-nigeria-kenya-interview.md

 **Do you think those Android developers’ concerns are justified?
 Do you see PWAs becoming dominant in the kind of markets that you work in?**

-_Eugene:_ Nom I don’t think they’re justified.
+_Eugene:_ No, I don’t think they’re justified.
 First of all, awareness about PWAs is something that needs to be urgently addressed.
 Every time I give a talk on PWAs the facial response of the audience is like “Why didn’t I know about this?
 This is revolutionary!” and the question that always follows is “Where can I find more information and learn about PWAs?”

 Furthermore, I don’t envision PWAs being dominant in the mobile apps space, but I see their presence vastly increasing once knowledge about them is in the hands of every web developer.
 PWAs solve a number of challenges for entrepreneurs: it’s a cross-platform solution, there’s very low friction compared to native apps, there’s no APK size limitation, and so on.